operator-framework/rukpak/docs/provisioners/helm.md

 ## Summary

 The `helm` provisioner is one of the [provisioners](https://github.com/operator-framework/rukpak/tree/main/internal/provisioner) of RukPak.
-It instantiates a given `helm+v3` bundle onto a cluster and then install the referred helm chart on the cluster.
+It is able to instantiate a given `helm+v3` bundle with a specified helm chart onto a cluster where it then installs the content.
 It does so by reconciling `Bundle` and `BundleDeployment` types that have the `spec.provisionerClassName` field set to `core-rukpak-io-helm`.
 This field must be set to the correct provisioner name in order for the `helm` provisioner to see and interact with the bundle.